Science and Security Board

 Edmund G. Brown Jr. (Executive Chair)

-Brown is currently serving in his fourth term as Governor of the State of California.
-He began his career in public service in 1969 as a trustee for the LA Community College District.
-He became California Secretary of State in 1970 and Governor of California in 1974 and 1978.
+Brown completed his fourth term as Governor of the State of California in 2019.
+He began his career in public service in 1969 as a trustee for the LA Community College District and became California Secretary of State in 1970 and Governor of California in 1974 and 1978.
 After his governorship, Brown lectured and traveled widely, practiced law, served as chairman of the state Democratic Party, and ran for president.
-Brown was elected Mayor of Oakland in 1988 and California Attorney General in 2006; he was elected to a third gubernatorial term in 2010 and a fourth term in 2014.
-Since his return to the Governor's Office, Brown helped eliminate the state's multi-billion budget deficit, spearheading successful campaigns to provide new funding for California's schools and establish a robust Rainy Day Fund to prepare for the next economic downturn.
-His administration has established nation-leading targets to protect the environment and fight climate change.
+Brown was elected Mayor of Oakland in 1998 and California Attorney General in 2006; he was elected to a third gubernatorial term in 2010 and a fourth term in 2014.
+During this time, Brown helped eliminate the state's multi-billion budget deficit, spearheaded successful campaigns to provide new funding for California's schools, and established a robust Rainy Day Fund to prepare for the next economic downturn.
+His administration established nation-leading targets to protect the environment and fight climate change.
 Brown attended the University of California, Berkeley, and earned a JD at Yale Law School.

 Eden is Senior Research Scholar (Emeritus) at Stanford University’s Center for International Security and Cooperation.
 Eden is also co-chair of US Pugwash and a member of the International Pugwash Council.
 Her scholarly work focuses on the military and society; science, technology, and organizations; and US nuclear weapons history and policy.
 Eden’s Whole World on Fire: Organizations, Knowledge, and Nuclear Weapons Devastation won the American Sociological Association’s 2004 Robert K. Merton award for best book in science and technology studies.
 Her current research and writing (mostly historical) asks how a specific US military planning organization has enabled very good people to plan what, if put into action, could or would result in the deaths of tens or hundreds of millions of people.
 In other words, how do US military officers make plans to fight and prevail in nuclear war?

-Holz is a professor at the University of Chicago in the Departments of Physics, Astronomy & Astrophysics, the Enrico Fermi Institute, and the Kavli Institute for Cosmological Physics, at the University of Chicago.
+Holz is a professor at the University of Chicago in the Departments of Physics, Astronomy & Astrophysics, the Enrico Fermi Institute, and the Kavli Institute for Cosmological Physics.
 His research focuses on general relativity in the context of astrophysics and cosmology.
 He is a member of the Laser Interferometer Gravitational-Wave Observatory (LIGO) collaboration, and was part of the team that announced the first detection of gravitational waves in early 2016 and the first multi-messenger detection of a binary neutron star in 2017.
-He received a 2012 National Science Foundation CAREER Award, the 2015 Quantrell Award for Excellence in Undergraduate Teaching, and the Breakthrough Prize in Fundamental Physics in 2016, and was selected as a Kavli Fellow of the National Academy of Sciences and is a Fellow of the American Physical Society.
+He received a 2012 National Science Foundation CAREER Award, the 2015 Quantrell Award for Excellence in Undergraduate Teaching, and the Breakthrough Prize in Fundamental Physics in 2016.
+Holz was selected as a Kavli Fellow of the National Academy of Sciences and is a Fellow of the American Physical Society.
 He received his PhD in physics from the University of Chicago and his AB in physics from Princeton University.

-Kartha is a Senior Scientist at the Stockholm Environmental Institute whose research and publications for the past 20 years have focused on technological options and policy strategies for addressing climate change, concentrating most recently on equity and efficiency in the design of an international climate regime.
-He is a co-Leader of SEI’s Gender and Social Equity Programme, and co-Director of the Climate Equity Reference Project.
+Kartha is a senior scientist at the Stockholm Environmental Institute whose research and publications for the past 25 years have focused on technological options and policy strategies for addressing climate change, concentrating most recently on equity and efficiency in the design of an international climate regime.
+He is a co-leader of SEI’s Gender and Social Equity Programme, and co-director of the Climate Equity Reference Project.
 His current work deals primarily with the economic, political, and ethical dimensions of equitably sharing the effort of an ambitious global response to climate change.
 Dr. Kartha has also worked on mitigation scenarios, market mechanisms for climate actions, and the environmental and socioeconomic impacts of biomass energy.
 His work has enabled him to advise and collaborate with diverse organizations, including the UN Climate Convention Secretariat, various United Nations and World Bank programs, numerous government policy-making bodies and agencies, foundations, and civil society organizations throughout the developing and industrialized world.
-He served as a Coordinating Lead Author in the preparation of the Fifth Assessment Report of the Intergovernmental Panel on Climate Change, released in 2014, co-leading the chapter on Equity and Sustainable Development, and has been selected as a lead author for the upcoming IPCC Sixth Assessment Report.
+He served as a coordinating lead author in the preparation of the Fifth Assessment Report of the Intergovernmental Panel on Climate Change, released in 2014, co-leading the chapter on Equity and Sustainable Development, and has been selected as a lead author for the upcoming IPCC Sixth Assessment Report.

 Kolbert has been a staff writer at The New Yorker since 1999 and has written extensively on science and climate change to great acclaim.
 Her most recent book, The Sixth Extinction, won the 2015 Pulitzer Prize for general nonfiction.
 Kolbert is also known for her book Field Notes From a Catastrophe, based on her three-part series on global warming, “The Climate of Man,” which won the 2006 National Magazine Award for Public Interest and the AAAS Advancement of Science Journalism Award.
 She is also a recipient of a Heinz Award (for educating the public about environmental issues) and a Guggenheim Fellowship.

 McKinney is the CEO/Executive Director of the Illinois Medical District Commission.
 She is the former Deputy Commissioner of the Bureau of Public Health Preparedness and Emergency Response at the Chicago Department of Public Health, where she oversaw the emergency preparedness efforts for the department and coordinated those efforts within the larger spectrum of Chicago’s public safety activities.
-A sought-after expert in her field, McKinney also provides support to the US Department of Homeland Security, the US Department of Defense, and Defense Threat Reduction Agency, to provide subject matter expertise in biological terrorism preparedness to international agencies.
-She is the author of the forthcoming text: Public Health Emergency Preparedness: Practical Solutions for the Real World, published by Jones & Bartlett Publishers (2018).
+A sought-after expert in her field, McKinney provided support to the US Department of Homeland Security, the US Department of Defense, and Defense Threat Reduction Agency, to provide subject matter expertise in biological terrorism preparedness to international agencies.
+She is the author of the new text: Public Health Emergency Preparedness: Practical Solutions for the Real World, published by Jones & Bartlett Publishers (2018).

 Miller is Director of the International Security Program at the Belfer Center for Science and International Affairs in Harvard University’s Kennedy School of Government.
-He is a Fellow of the American Academy of Arts and Sciences, where he chairs the Committee on International Security Studies (CISS).
+He is a Fellow of the American Academy of Arts and Sciences, where he is a member of the Committee on International Security Studies (CISS).
 Miller is also Co-Chair of the US Pugwash Committee, and is a member of the Council of International Pugwash.
-Miller co-directs the Academy’s project on the Global Nuclear Future Initiative with the Bulletin’s Science and Security Board chair, Robert Rosner.
+Miller co-directed the Academy’s project on the Global Nuclear Future Initiative with the Bulletin’s Science and Security Board chair, Robert Rosner.